 Evaluating the Market

 When I first evaluated the marketplace and what was popular in the jewelry industry at that moment in 2007, I could not find anyone who was doing it and I thought, “Well that’s either because it’s a dumb idea or I’m brilliant.”
-I decided to just jump in with both feet and start learning.
+And that’s the way it sometimes is with new business ideas.
+So I decided to just jump in with both feet and start learning.
 So I took some classes at a local jewelry studio and started to develop my own technique to make the sand jewelry.

 It’s not as if there are 300 people out there making beach sand jewelry or sand jewelry that I could learn from, so I just had to forge ahead and create my own processes by learning the trade and the basics and applying it to what I was doing.
 So I went and collected maybe 25 different beach sands and tried to figure out if they behave differently from one another and what they looked like when they were encased in certain resins.
 As soon as I started making the jewelry though, showing it to people and seeing people’s reactions, then the sky was the limit.

 I started building Dune by traveling around to coastal arts and crafts shows.
 And at those shows it’s hit or miss; some you can find tremendous items to purchase and some not so much.
 So you find the good craft shows and the more artisan-based craft shows and set up a table, start talking and telling your story.
 And I would see people keep walking by and coming back and they’d ask, what kind of stone is that?
 And then I would tell them it’s not a stone, it’s sand.
 And I would pick the beach that was as close as humanly possible to the show that we were at and you would see a little light go off in their heads, and that was it.